mjiang0225/Food-Inspection/docs/user.md

 # Application Details
 When the user navigates to our application, they will be redirected to an index page.
 In the Index page there will be a home button, and about us button, and a search button.
+When the viewer selects "search", they are taken to a page where one can enter an 'Establishment Name', a 'Category' or 'Zipcode', to refine the viewers desired results more.

 # Home
 The home button will redirect the user to the home page of our application.
 # About Us